| Qodem : |

 TERMINAL mode the status line can be turned off

-(Alt-minus), or toggled between two different
+with Alt-- (Alt-minus), or toggled between two different

-forms with Alt-7
+forms with Alt-7.

 Qodem has benefited from the work of several other people.
 We wish to thank a few people specifically: